Democrats Pelosi, Schumer demand TV rebuttal after Trump address

-All the major TV networks, and some cable ones, have now decided to televise a Tuesday address by Donald Trump concerning border security and the wall.
+All the major TV networks, and some cable ones, have now decided to televise a Tuesday address by Donald Trump concerning border security and “the wall.”
 Now Democratic leadership including House speaker Nancy Pelosi and Senate minority leader Chuck Schumer are demanding that the networks follow Trump’s address with a rebuttal by Democrats.

 The two leaders said this in a joint statement late Monday: “Now that the television networks have decided to air the president’s address, which if his past statements are any indication will be full of malice and misinformation, Democrats must immediately be given equal airtime.”